Since completing university in England, Paul has worked as a bookseller, librarian and freelance writer. He currently

-As places to visit go, it is difficult to think of many places in the world that offer more things to do, places to visit, and sights to see as Orlando, Florida.
-The city positively overflows with awesome events, attractions, places to eat, see, and visit.
+As fun destinations go, it is difficult to think of many locations in the world that offer such a wide variety of things to do, places to visit, and sights to see as Orlando, Florida.
+The city is positively overflowing with unique events, attractions, eateries, experiences, and entertainment sites.

-Located in Central Florida and the fifth largest city in the state, Orlando has been called the "The Theme Park Capital of the World".
-It is America's most visited city and as well as drawing tourists, is one of the busiest destinations for conventions and conferences.
+Located in central Florida and holding the title of the fifth-largest city in the state, Orlando has been called the "theme-park capital of the world."
+It is America's most visited city, and in addition to drawing many tourists, it is also one of the busiest American destinations for conventions and conferences.